 When done in-house, many businesses count once a month, while others prefer quarterly or annual counts.
 As James Hyde, founder of James and James tells us, annual counting is ‘old fashioned’, but it still happens.

 Annual stock counts mean the rest of the year is likely to be inaccurate – a lot can happen in a year – and in high selling seasons.

 “Some businesses will also take shortcuts just to make sure the number is close enough to the real thing for audit purposes.
 Pre-James and James, I recall the story of one company that needed a stock take doing for their ladders.
 That stock take was to be done outside, with all ladders lined up, in the [expletive] rain – and the rungs needed to be counted too (they came in different sizes).
 It’s monotonous, it’s raining, you can’t be bothered – you’re going to take shortcuts.
 But stock-taking shouldn’t be a tick box exercise.”

-In a nutshell, taking stock is a time-consuming, yet necessary exercise.
+In a nutshell, taking regular stock takes is a time-consuming, yet necessary exercise.
 Even then, a stock take’s value goes way beyond a necessity or as James says, ‘a tick box exercise’.
-Stock takes should be perceived as a sales increasing strategy.
+The Stock take should be perceived as a sales increasing strategy to resolve discrepancies.

 Industry best practice is that counts should be carried out more frequently, but tailored to products with a higher impact on sales (like the James and James way).
 That’s so you can spend time more wisely.